Contributing Gear Editor

 Wetsuit Durability

 Wetsuits are pricey, so you’ll want a suit that’s going to last you more than a season.
-Depending on how well you take care of it and how frequently you surf, a good suit should last you at least a couple of years.
+Depending on how well you take care of it and how frequently you surf, a good suit like the Rip Curl E7 Heatseeker Flashbomb should last you at least a couple of years.
 However, a suit that is flexible and has a little more give may not last as long as a more rigid suit, so you’re dealing with a bit of a double-edged sword.
 From an environmental standpoint, the longer a suit lasts the better.
 Considering we tested these suits over the course of a few months, durability will be based on early impressions of the quality and how we foresee the suits lasting over time.
 As we continue to test these wetsuits, we’ll keep this article updated with any durability issues that arise.

 Billabong 4/3 Salty Dayz Womens Wetsuits

-Key pockets, often located in the front-zip of the wetsuit, are a great extra feature.
+Key pockets, often located in the front zip of the wetsuit, are a great extra feature.
 Photo: Kelin Victoria//The Inertia

 What Other Factors Matter in a Wetsuit?